Towards a Robust Deep Neural Network in Texts: A Survey: Defenses Against Adversarial Attacks in Texts

+DNN contains many built-in functions as well as functions that can be added externally.
+Researchers utilize the specially designed functions to reduce differences in the representation of adversarial examples and legitimate samples in the model, thus eliminating the impact of adversarial perturbations on the model.
+Here, we introduce existing works in this aspect.

+Jones \etal{} \cite{ejrjarpl2020} constructed a robust encoding function to map inputs to a smaller and discrete encoding space.
+They construct a vocabulary containing the most frequent words in texts.
+Through clustering words in the dictionary, the words in a cluster share the same encoding.
+These encodings are the models' training data, \ie{}, $f_{\alpha}=g(\alpha (x))$. $f_{\alpha}$ is the classifier, and $g(\cdot)$ receives the outputs from the encoding function $\alpha$.
+For an adversarial example, the perturbations and the corresponding original words will be in the same cluster (stability), and the non-perturbations are not affected (fidelity).
+However, the performance is restricted by the size of the vocabulary.
+Besides, the trade-off between stability and fidelity also needs more detailed analysis.

-Li et al.\cite{ahlas2019} proposed a method to enhance the robustness of NLI systems by the multi-head attention\cite{avnsnpjulgkip2017}.
-The authors determined what kind of robustness they wanted.
-Then, the external knowledge (\textit{e.g.}, wordnet\cite{GeorgeMiller1995}) was added to the attention mechanism, which was linked to structured embeddings.
-Experimental results show that there is a significant improvement on defense against adversarial examples when the knowledge is added to the cross-encoder in their models.
-Another advantage is that the method does not need extra parameters and any model with attention units can use.
+Li \etal{}\cite{ahlas2019} incorporated the external knowledge to the multi-head attention \cite{avnsnpjulgkip2017} for enhancing the robustness of NLI systems.
+The model can search for external knowledge when conducting NLP tasks, helping the model to explore beyond the data distribution of specific tasks.
+Experimental results show a significant improvement in defending against adversarial examples when the knowledge is added to the cross-encoder in their models.
+Although the method does not need extra parameters and is suitable for any model with attention units, the quality and size of external knowledge limit the performance of the method.